Lucarda/pdmanual-hugo/content/getting-pd-to-run.md

 even if you're on Windows (which uses backslashes).
 This is so that patches can be ported more easily between operating systems.
-On the other hand, if you specify a filename on the command line (as in "pd -path c:pdlib") the file separator should agree with the operating system.
+On the other hand, if you specify a filename on the command line (as in "pd -path c:\pdlib") the file separator should agree with the operating system.

 A filename specified in a patch with any "/" characters in it (such as